Tuomas

 Tuomas is a male given name common in Finland.
 It is the Finnish version of the name Thomas.
-Common variations of Tuomas in Finland include Tuomo, Toomas, Tomas and Thoma.
+Common variations of Tuomas in Finland include Tuomo, Tomas and Thoma.
 The nameday is the 21st of December.
 As of 2013 there are more than 32,000 people with this name in Finland.

 Notable people

 Some notable people who have this name include: